 Of all the fixtures in your home, perhaps nothing goes through more use and abuse than the carpet.
-People track dirt all over its surface that come from parts unknown.
-Even if you institute ground rules to leave shoes outside the house, what can you do about those who track in dirt and possibly, bacteria from the kitchen floor?
+People track dirt all over its surface that comes from parts unknown.
+Even if you institute ground rules to leave shoes outside the house, what can you do about those who track in dirt and, possibly, bacteria from the kitchen floor?

 On a single evening gathering with friends and family, the carpet can easily fall victim to spills from alcoholic beverages, sauces or worse, the dreaded cigarette burn.
-And we haven’t singled out the seemingly innocent propagator of many stains and odors: the family pet!
-Yes, “Rover” the dog or “Frisky” the cat is responsible for those musky, moldy odors of urine.
+And we haven’t singled out the seemingly innocent propagator of many stains and odours: the family pet!
+Yes, “Rover,” the dog or “Frisky,” the cat, is responsible for those musky, mouldy odours of urine.
 Let’s not forget the pesky hair shedding and their special guests, Mr. Flea and Mr. Dust Mite.

 Carpet stains largely go unnoticed because people generally take their carpets for granted.
-That is until the discoloration and stain become more prominent.
+That is until the discolouration and stubborn stain become more prominent.
 When your carpet begins to show wear and tear, the best option is to call our professional carpet cleaning company.
 We have the experience to assess the condition of the carpet and draw up a plan to resolve the problem.
-And of course, we have the tools of the trade to get the job done right.
+And, of course, we have the tools of the trade to get the job done right.

-If the evaluation shows restoration or repairs need to get done, leave it to the professionals.
+If the evaluation shows restoration or repairs need to be done, leave it to the professional carpet cleaner.
 Do not take chances by resorting to Do-it-Yourself techniques and risk further damage to your carpet.
 Carpet restoration and repair require great skill and experience to carry out properly.

-As the home owner, the best you can do is to address the stain when it happens.
-Do not leave the stain unattended to because it will continue to damage the fibers of your carpet.
-Depending on the composition of the liquid and the material of your carpet, the stain can spread and turn nasty right away.
+As the homeowner, the best you can do is to address the stain when it happens.
+Do not leave the stain unattended because it will continue to damage the fibres of your carpet.
+Depending on the liquid’s composition and the carpet’s material, the stain can spread and turn nasty immediately.

-Here are some remedies you can implement when your carpet develops a stain:
+Here are some common carpet stains and remedies you can implement when your carpet develops a stain:

 1. Pet Urine stains

-Let’s start out with one of the nastiest and potentially hazardous stains, pet urine.
+Let’s start out with one of the nastiest and potentially hazardous stains from carpet: pet urine.

-The first thing you do is to collect as much pet urine as you can by blotting the area with thick paper towels.
-Discard the paper towels properly then wash the area with plain water.
-Dry again with paper towels.
-Once you have the area as dry as possible, apply an enzymatic solution which can be bought at any pet store.
+The first thing you do is to collect as many pet stains as you can by blotting the area with thick paper towels.
+Discard the paper towels properly, then wash the area with plain water.
+Dry again with a paper towel.
+Once you have the area as dry as possible, apply an enzymatic solution, which can be bought at any pet store.

-If you do not have enzymatic solution, you can use vinegar but it may cause some discoloration of material depending on the fiber composition.
-As a responsible pet owner, you must absolutely have an enzymatic solution in your home at all times!
+If you do not have an enzymatic solution, you can use white vinegar, but it may cause some discolouration of material depending on the fibre composition.
+As a responsible pet owner, you must always have an enzymatic solution in your home!
 Pet urine contains deadly bacteria that can harm children and the elderly.

 2. Coffee or Tea stains

 Who doesn’t love a cup of coffee or healthy tea?
-If your carpet could talk, it would say “aye!”
-Coffee can cause discoloration of your teeth.
+If your carpet could talk, it would say, “Aye!”
+Coffee can cause discolouration of your teeth.
 And so can tea.
 What do you think it will do to your carpet?

-Once coffee or tea drips unto your carpet, dab club soda on the stain right away.
+Once coffee or tea drips onto your carpet, dab club soda on the carpet stain right away.
 Then blot right away with paper towels or a dry, clean and highly absorbent cloth.

 3. Ketchup stains

-Everybody’s favorite condiment is made of different ingredients and its high acidity content can wreak havoc on your expensive carpet.
-A quick solution would be to use handy wipes or baby wipes to clean the ketchup stain off.
-Then blot the area with water and dry immediately with paper towels.
+Everybody’s favourite condiment is made of different ingredients, and its high acidity content can wreak havoc on your expensive carpet.
+A quick cleaning solution would be using handy wipes or baby wipes to clean the ketchup stain.
+Then, blot dry the area with water and dry immediately with paper towels.

 4. Alcoholic beverages stains

-Most people are not aware how hazardous alcohol can be on the health and wellbeing of their carpets.
-When an alcoholic beverage spills on your carpet, blot the area dry right away with paper towels or absorbent cloth.
+Most people are not aware of how hazardous alcohol can be to the health and well-being of their carpets.
+When an alcoholic beverage spills on your carpet, blot the area dry right away with paper towels or an absorbent clean cloth.